john9francis/radiation-modeling/timeSpentPhase2.md

 - 8/9 4:50 pm 45 min researching pointers
 - 8/9 5:55 pm 1 hr trying to create my first release of G4-Brems... next steps: test stuff in another user to see what binaries will work on another machine.
 - 8/9 7:10 pm 45 creating the first release of G4-Brems UPDATE: I could not figure it out... it's super hard to run a Geant4 app on a different computer.
-- 8/9 8:00 pm working on compiling Geant4 on other user
+- 8/9 8:00 pm working on compiling Geant4 on other user UPDATE: it didn't work.
+Geant4 is SO FINIKY!!!
--